2021 New York City mayoral election: Major candidates

-The following candidates appeared on the Republican primary ballot.
+Two candidates appeared on the Republican primary ballot.

 Sliwa ran on a platform opposing the Defund the Police movement, supporting a property tax overhaul so that wealthy citizens pay more in comparison to working-class residents, keeping in place the Specialized High School Admissions Test while increasing opportunities for vocational training in charter schools, and focusing on fiscal restraint.
 He also opposes the killing of unwanted animals and supports making all animal shelters no-kill shelters.